spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/create-vouchers.md

 ### DISCOUNT APPLICATION TYPE: QUERY STRING

 A query string defines what products a discount applies to.
-Only the products that satisfy the query's conditions are discountable.
-Queries also define if the discount is applied to one or several products.
+A query string consists of decision rules.
+Only the products that fulfill all the decision rules are discountable.
 You can define a query string by entering a plain query or by using a query builder.

 Query builder:
 ![Discount_Calculation_Query](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Discount/Discount+Calculation:+Reference+Information/query-string.png)